lsst-dm/dmtn-208/index.rst

 Only that user has access to the jobs they create.
 Attempts to access jobs created by other users will return authorization errors.

+The underlying image URLs pointing directly to the output cutouts will work for any Internet-connected client, but will expire in 15 minutes.
+Those URLs are not guessable, and the cutout service will only provide them to the user who created the cutout request, but that user could potentially share them with others.
+We don't consider this a security concern; for our purposes, it's roughly equivalent to sharing the resulting FITS file, something over which we have no control.

 In the initial implementation, there is no concept of an administrator role or special async API access for administrators.
 Administrators can directly inspect the database if needed, or can impersonate a user if necessary.
 Administrative access to the API without impersonation may be added in future versions if this proves useful.